elywelly/tic-tac-toe/README.md

 -   Allow players to select a new character after the game has ended
 -   Ensure players already picked a character if they navigated to game page first - redirect to homepage for character pick
 -   Add sound effects to some user clicks and page changes (win/tie) - preload sound
+-   Add option for user to turn sound off/on

-Notes to depict indexes for Squares and Square
+#### Notes to depict indexes for Squares and Square

 -   to compare it to winning scenario index for position on squares